point97/p97-angular-components/README.md

   - attrib - The attribute to use.
   - storeName - The name to use for client side storage.

+* **maxZoom** [Integer] The maximum allowed zoom level of the map.
+Note if this value is larger than maxCacheZoom tiles at the higher zoom levels will not show up when offline.

+* **maxCacheZoom** [Integer] The maximum allowed zoom level used for tile caching.
+This differs from the maxZoom options in that it only effects the max zoom level that the tiles are cached for, the map may have a different max zoom level.
+Generally maxZoom should match maxCacheZoom.

+Setting maxCacheZoom = 14, it took 17 minutes to cach 273MB with 36,000 GET requests.

 * **regions**: [Array]